Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 External I²C options:
 - `EXTERNAL_I2C_SDA` is the I²C SDA pin used for the external I²C interface.
 Only SDA capable pis can be selected.
 Default: `2`
 - `EXTERNAL_I2C_SCL` is the I²C SCL pin used for the external I²C interface.
 Only SCL capable pins can be selected.
-Defaut: `3`
+Default: `3`
 - `EXTERNAL_I2C_CHANNEL` is the I²C channel used for the external I²C interface, either 0 or 1.
 Default: `1`
 - `EXTERNAL_I2C_FREQUENCY` is the I²C frequency used for the external I²C interface.
 Default: `100000`
 - `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in microseconds for the external I²C interface.
 Default: `50000`